Mgregchi/alx-higher_level_programming/0x02-python-import_modules/README.md

 - How to prevent code in your script from being executed when imported
 - How to use command line arguments with your Python programs

-### Copyright - Plagiarism

-- You are tasked to come up with solutions for the tasks below yourself to meet with the above learning objectives.
-- You will not be able to meet the objectives of this or any following project by copying and pasting someone else’s work.
-- You are not allowed to publish any content of this project.
-- Any form of plagiarism is strictly forbidden and will result in removal from the program.

 Requirements
 ------------